adnissen/atci/README.md

 #### From a pre-built release

 1. **Download a prebuilt release**
-   Download the latest release from the GitHub releases page for your platform (currently the binary is only built for arm-based Macs).
+   Download the latest release from the GitHub releases page for your platform.

    *  For macOS 10.15 or higher you need to remove the file from quarantine.
       You can do this in the Terminal: